 Udyam registration is the one most freelancers have never heard of and probably should.
 It is the government's registration for micro, small, and medium enterprises, and a solo freelancer providing services qualifies as a micro enterprise.
 Registration is free, done online, and takes roughly 15 to 30 minutes.

 It is optional.
 You do not need it to invoice.
 But it comes with one benefit that matters a lot to freelancers: delayed-payment protection.
 Under the rules for MSMEs, a buyer is required to pay a registered micro or small enterprise within 45 days.
 A buyer who delays beyond that can be made to pay interest on the overdue amount, and tax law now gives companies a direct financial reason not to sit on a registered MSME's invoice, because a delayed payment to a registered micro or small enterprise can affect the buyer's own tax deduction.
 There is also a government portal, MSME Samadhaan, where a registered enterprise can file a complaint about a delayed payment.
+It is worth backing that up on the contractual side too — a written freelance contract template with a stated late-fee clause puts the term in your own agreement from the start.

 For a freelancer whose biggest recurring problem is clients paying late, that is real leverage, and it costs nothing to get.
 It will not collect your money for you, but it changes the conversation.